Aims of the Modern Language A Level courses

 Trips, activities and clubs

-A new Modern and Classical Languages Society is planned from September 2017.
-The aim will be to stretch and engage our linguists from Year 11 upwards, by offering a range of cultural and academic lectures and seminars.
+A Modern and Classical Languages Society aims to stretch and engage our linguists from Year 11 upwards, by offering a range of cultural and academic lectures and seminars.
 Students are also strongly encouraged to contribute to the programme of talks.

 A period of time abroad is a key feature of the our Sixth Form programme in all language departments.
 The trips vary from year to year.